+As a rule, the custom client must balance the requirements to execute and return control quickly, so as not to block other export threads (since connectors share a limited thread pool), against the need to ensure that the individual rows are accepted and acknowledged by the downstream system before onBlockCompletion() returns.
 If the client fails at onBlockStart, processRow or onBlockCompletion, the export client must throw a RestartBlockException to prevent VoltDB from acknowledging (ACKing) and dropping the export data from its durability control.
 This point deserves repeating: if the custom ExportClient runs onBlockStart, processRow and onBlockCompletion without throwing the correct exception, VoltDB assumes the data is remotely durable and that the VoltDB database can discard that export block.

 The ExportClient must not return from onBlockCompletion until it ensures the downstream target acknowledges receipt of the data.
-See getExecutor() in the sample export client for some further commentary on correct thread handling.

-7.1.2.
+9.1.2.
 How to Use Custom Properties to Configure the Client